University Retires LastPass Password Manager

 Wharton Computing's security policy: users should store their business and personal passwords separately from each other, in separate manager stores.

 If you are a current Wharton user of LastPass, these directions will explain how the end of the contract affects you, and provides tips on migrating to Dashlane.
-(More detailed information, including testing results, is available for the tech-hearty.)
+(More detailed information, including testing results and directions for exporting via .csv file, is available for the tech-hearty.)

 Identify Your Account Type